The Board of Commissioners

 Michael was elected to Parliament in three successive General Elections: 2015; 2017 and 2019, representing his home seat of Mid Dorset and North Poole.
 After the 2024 General Election, he returned to private practice as a barrister in Bournemouth.

 Michael served in the Cabinet as a Home Office Minister of State.
-He was responsible for taking both primary and secondary legislation through parliament; and working closely with international counterparts.
 Previously, he served as HM Solicitor General and was one the Government’s chief legal advisers.

 Outside of work, Michael is interested in playing and watching a variety of sports.
 When time permits, he still plays for Poole Hockey Club, and he enjoys swimming in the sea.